Yang-PL/Yang-PL.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Simultaneous Radio and Physical Mapping for Cellular-Connected UAV by Fusing
+title: "Simultaneous Radio and Physical Mapping for Cellular-Connected UAV by Fusin
 Radio and Sensing Data"
 collection: Conference
 permalink: /publication/2009-10-01-paper-title-number-1